Healthy Freeze Dried Backpacking Food

 With every spoonful of reconstituted White Bean Chicken Chili I choked down on my very first backpacking dinner, my body seemed to say “Oh, hell no.” Unfortunately, I had no choice but to ignore it in the name of hunger.
 Six hours later, in the darkest of nights, my body rejected every single salty bean.
 Hence, my mission to find healthier alternatives for future backpacking meals.

-Good karma connected me on to Valley Food Storage just a few weeks before my second mini-backpacking adventure to the Golden Trout Wilderness.
+Good karma connected me on to Valley Food Storage just in time to get me some healthy freeze dried backpacking food in time for my second mini-backpacking adventure to the Golden Trout Wilderness.

 Based in Utah, Valley Food Storage is a small company founded by two guys who decided to do something about the shortage of healthy freeze dried backpacking food on the market.